pyrocko/contrib-snufflings/README.md

 preferable to clone the whole repos somewhere in your filesystem and just make symbolic links in `$HOME/.snufflings` for each snuffling to be used.

+The `setup.py` script included in this repository provides a shortcut to create required symbolic links.
+Running `python setup.py link` will do that for you.
+If you find yourself with broken (dangling) symlinks e.g. after checking out a different branch you can remove all broken symlinks in your `$HOME/.snufflings` diretory by adding a `--undangle` to the link command.

 To add your own creation, simply clone this repos, add your stuff and a screenshot and send a pull request.